itw-creative-works/wonderful-log/README.md

 ### error(...arguments)
 The `error()` method will error the arguments to the console and to the file.

-## Extending Capabilities
+## 📝 What Can Wonderful Log do?
+Wonderful Log is a free log api that helps you make better logs in your application.

 For a more in-depth documentation of this library and the Wonderful Log service, please visit the official Wonderful Log website.

-## What Can Wonderful Log do?
-Wonderful Log is a free log api that helps you make better logs in your application.

-## Final Words
+## 🗨️ Final Words
 If you are still having difficulty, we would love for you to post a question to [the Wonderful Log issues page](https://github.com/itw-creative-works/wonderful-log/issues).
 It is much easier to answer questions that include your code and relevant files!
 So if you can provide them, we'd be extremely grateful (and more likely to help you find the answer!)

-## Projects Using this Library
+## 📚 Projects Using this Library
 [Somiibo](https://somiibo.com/): A Social Media Bot with an open-source module library. <br>
 [JekyllUp](https://jekyllup.com/): A website devoted to sharing the best Jekyll themes. <br>
 [Slapform](https://slapform.com/): A backend processor for your HTML forms on static sites. <br>